stianloader/GslStarplane/README.md

 ## Decompilation

-gslStarplane decompiles Galimulator with Quiltflower, a Fernflower-based decompiler.
+gslStarplane decompiles Galimulator with Vineflower, a Fernflower-based decompiler.
 The dependencies added on the decompilation classpath are controlled by the `galimulatorDependencies`.
 Furthermore, gslStarplane always decompiles the stripped galimulator jar with compile-time access.